jonegil/gui-with-gio/teleprompter/02_user_input.md

     The code example is, by intention, verbose.
 To make sure it's very clear when we work with events from the window, `windowEvent`, vs when we're working with a `FrameEvent` and its context `gtxEvent`, longer variable names are used.
 Also, since we use [type switches](https://go.dev/tour/methods/16), which are very handy but also a bit compact, it was helpful to be very explicit with `winE` and `gtxE` to make it as clear as possible.

     However, this is a bit out of the ordinary.
-If you read sourcecode from mature applications you will often all event names as `e`, such as `e := range` followed by `e := e.(type)`.
-That is fine, and we did that when boiling eggs too.
+If you read sourcecode of mature applications you will often all event names as `e`, such as `e := range` followed by `e := e.(type)`.
+That's fine, and we did that when boiling eggs too.
 However, for this tutorial, it was useful to separate into more explicit variables, which hopefully helps understanding the code the a little easier.

-## Process the event queue
+### Process the event queue

-Thanks for sticking with it.
 Finally though, it's time investigate the core of the event handling.
 In other words, it's time to process the queue of events inside `FrameEvent`.

+As we go through it, you will see that various changes can affect each other.
+For example, if `textWdith` increases, more words can be shown per line since there is now space.
+But if `fontSize` increases too, each word requires more space and therefore fewer words can fit.
+Luckily for us Gio takes care of the underlying mechanics, but we're in charge of receiving input and telling Gio what to do with them.

 Here's the structure:

 ```go
 case system.FrameEvent: